ARMmbed/mbed-os-5-docs/docs/tutorials/td-tutorial.md

 If you experience issues, ensure you have at least 10KB of space left on your stack.
 You can also change the `TD_DEBUG` macro to `true` to turn on the Treasure Data debug printfs.

-## fluentd
+## Fluentd

-For mass deployments, we recommend you use fluentd or fluentbit to aggregate and forward the data into Treasure Data.
-Depending on where you host your fluentd instance, you will need to follow slightly different setup instructions. (localhost on your machine with self signed certificates or at a public IP address in the cloud with Certificate Authority (CA) signed certificates).
+For mass deployments, we recommend you use Fluentd or fluentbit to aggregate and forward the data into Treasure Data.
+Depending on where you host your Fluentd instance, you will need to follow slightly different setup instructions. (localhost on your machine with self signed certificates or at a public IP address in the cloud with Certificate Authority (CA) signed certificates).
 This example uses MessagePack (a binary encoded JSON) to encode the data.

 <INSERT YOUTUBE VIDEO FOR FLUENTD HERE: COMING SOON>

-### Set up fluentd
+### Set up Fluentd

 #### Install

-First, install fluentd.
-Please see the [fluentd quick start](https://docs.fluentd.org/v1.0/articles/quickstart) for details.
+First, install Fluentd.
+Please see the [Fluentd quick start](https://docs.fluentd.org/v1.0/articles/quickstart) for details.

-Experienced users can use `gem install fluentd fluent-plugin-td`.
+Experienced users can use `gem install Fluentd fluent-plugin-td`.

 #### Download example code

 Download the [example code](https://github.com/BlackstoneEngineering/mbed-os-example-fluentlogger).
-This repository contains both the embedded example code and the fluentd configuration files.
+This repository contains both the embedded example code and the Fluentd configuration files.

 #### Set configuration file

-Run fluentd using the provided configuration file `fluentd --config ./fluentd-setup/fluentd.conf -vv`.
+Run Fluentd using the provided configuration file `fluentd --config ./fluentd-setup/fluentd.conf -vv`.
 This file opens two ports, port 24227 for unencrypted TCP traffic and port 24228 for TLS encrypted traffic.
 The configuration is provided for reference.
 We strongly suggest using TLS encryption on port 24228 to secure your data in transit.

-You can either run fluentd on a public IP address with CA signed certificates (suggested for deployments), or locally on your machine using self signed certificates (recommended for prototyping/testing).
+You can either run Fluentd on a public IP address with CA signed certificates (suggested for deployments), or locally on your machine using self signed certificates (recommended for prototyping/testing).

 ##### Signed by CA, running in cloud